SCH-INIT/otp-relay/UPDATE-PIPELINE.md

 - Runner workspace is temporary build space.
 - `/opt/otp-relay` is the live application path.
 - `/opt/otp-relay` should not be treated as a git working copy after install.
+- `frontend/app.jsx` is source code and should be edited in the repo.
+- `frontend/app.js` is generated build output and should be deployed by the Portal UI workflow.
 - `/etc/systemd/system/` and `/etc/nginx/sites-available/` are root-managed targets.
 - Use separate workflows for app code, UI, docs, and server config.
 - Do not use a broad full update process for routine incremental changes.